 While ample research has suggested that motorcycle helmet use can reduce the severity of motorcycle injuries and perhaps even prevent death, Florida years ago scrapped its motorcycle helmet requirements for those under 21.
 That means a defendant in a motorcycle accident case cannot use the failure to wear a helmet as grounds to argue fault or a reduction of damages.
 It should be noted that per F.S.
 316.211, those over 21 who choose to ride a motorcycle without a helmet are required to carry at least $10,000 in medical benefits for injuries incurred as a result of a crash while riding on or operating that motorcycle.
 That said, motorcycle drivers in Florida who donned DOT-compliant helmets suffered 150 fewer injuries and 26 fewer deaths than riders who weren’t wearing a helmet.
 Similar rates were tallied for motorcycle passengers.

 One point that NHTSA stressed in its research was that motorcyclists have one of the highest rates of alcohol impairment compared to drivers of other vehicles in fatal crashes.
-A finding of motorcyclist impairment won’t necessarily mean you don’t have a claim.
+A finding of motorcyclist impairment won’t necessarily mean you don’t have a claim, as a Fort Myers motorcycle accident attorney can explain.
 First, if you were a motorcycle passenger, the fact that the operator was impaired will only served the strengthen your claim.
 Second, Florida ascribes to the pure comparative fault model, which per F.S.
 768.81 means damages are proportionate to one’s own fault.
 A finding of alcohol use impairment doesn’t mean the operator was automatically 100 percent to blame for the crash.
 A jury may find you 30 percent liable, in which case you’ll still be allowed to collect the remaining 70 percent in damages from the other at-fault party.
 Finally, you may have grounds to pursue a dram shop liability claim from a bar or restaurant pursuant to F.S.
 768.125 if there is evidence the motorcycle operator was either underage or known to be addicted to alcohol and was served anyway and that consumption contributed to the crash.

 These are just a few examples of potential motorcycle accident liability claims.